 When to use

-- Execution rules, like business hours, environment restrictions, or approval workflows.
+Use policies when you need to enforce:- Execution rules, like business hours, environment restrictions, or approval workflows.

 - Access control, limiting which users, agents, or tools can act on resources.